cfengine/documentation/reference/promise-types/processes.markdown

 Executions lead to processes for the duration of their lifetime, so these two issues are related, although the promises themselves are not.

+### Platform notes

+Currently `processes` promises do not work reliably on HP-UX, and it is recommended not to use them.
+The recommended workaround is to use the `ps` and `kill` tools directly using [commands promises][commands].

 ****

 ## Attributes ##